govindgcoder/Vynacode/README.md

-Vynacode weaves together your codebase, local AI models, and developer intent into working software.
+Vynacode weaves together your codebase and local AI models at compact VRAM constraints.